ibm-cloud-docs/devsecops/devsecops-custom-scripts.md

 ### Stage descriptions
 {: #cd-devsecops-stage-desc}

 * `setup`: Run scripts to complete setup tasks such as setting up an environment for a pipeline run, installing dependencies, and checking environments.
 * `test`: Run unit tests, include all of your tests that run on your codebase, and pre-deploy time.
 * `static-scan`: Run a static code analyzer tool.
+* `dynamic-scan`: Run dynamic scan on the application.
 * `containerize`: Create the artifacts that are required by your app, such as Docker images, RPMs, and Java Archive (JARS) files.
 * `scan-artifact`: Scan the artifacts, for example, by using Container Registry Vulnerability Advisor for Docker images.
 * `sign-artifact`: Sign the artifacts.
 * `release`: Add artifacts to the inventory by marking them available for deployment.
 * `deploy`: Deploy artifacts to an environment such as test and dev or staging and prod.
 * `acceptance-test`: Run tests on deployed artifacts.
 You can also include your post-deployment tests in this stage.

 ## Configuration in `pipeline-config.yaml`
 {: #cd-devsecops-scripts-config}